Central limit theorem for slow-fast system under mixed fractional Brownian motion: Central Limit Theorem: Case 2

-Then, to obtain the desired result \eqref{z_equicontinutiy}, we intend to apply the Gronwall type lemma, Proposition \ref{eq:gronwall-YDE}.
-The remaining task is to verify that \(D\bar g\) and \(Df\) are both of \(\alpha\)-H\"older topology in \(L_p\) sense.
-Firstly, by Remark \ref{Dg_property} and Lemma \ref{clt_x_bounded}, it is not too difficult to verify that \(D\bar g \) is of \(\alpha\)-H\"older topology in \(L_p\) sense.
-Along the same approach, by employing the assumption that \(f\in BC^2\) and Lemma \ref{clt_x_bounded}, \(D f \) is of \(\alpha\)-H\"older topology in \(L_p\) sense. \\ The proof is completed.
+To obtain the desired result \eqref{z_equicontinutiy}, we intend to apply the Gronwall-type lemma stated in Proposition \ref{eq:gronwall-YDE}.
+It therefore remains to verify that both $D\bar g$ and $Df$ are $\alpha$-H\"older continuous in the $L_p$ sense.
+First, by Remark \ref{Dg_property} and Lemma \ref{clt_x_bounded}, it is straightforward to verify that $D\bar g$ is $\alpha$-H\"older continuous in the $L_p$ sense.
+Similarly, by employing the assumption $f\in BC^2$ together with Lemma \ref{clt_x_bounded}, we obtain that $Df$ is also $\alpha$-H\"older continuous in the $L_p$ sense.
+The proof is completed.